 The project offers a potential mechanism to reduce quantities of flared gas at oil and gas production sites, where gas transport options are insufficient or do not exist, by converting the gas to energy-dense liquid products.
 This process, if successfully developed and deployed, will reduce the volume of natural gas being flared to the atmosphere, thereby having a positive effect on the environment.

 The project started on October 1, 2020.
 Project activities were initiated on October 1, 2020 and an initial project kickoff meeting was held on October 23, 2020.
 The Technology Maturation plan was submitted on time.
-All milestones have been completed on time.
+All milestones, including the Go/No-go decision point have been completed on time.

 In the initial quarter of research, the project has developed and synthesized a series of photocatalysts containing TiO2 as semiconductors and different metal co-catalysts (Au-Pd, Ru, Rh etc.), which is the milestone of Task 2.
 The Stanford team also developed a multiplex fluorescence array for rapid measurement of •OH radicals on the as-synthesized catalysts.
 Stanford has investigated the effect of co-catalysts and reaction condition (H2O2 concentration), and we have successfully optimized the •OH radical production on the TiO2 by loading Au-Pd as co-catalysts.